A Guide to Water Pressure

 - Multiply the amount of water you have collected by 10 to get your flow rate in litres per minute.

-So, if you collected 0.8l of water in six seconds, your water flow rate will be eight litres per minute.
+So, if you collected 0.8 litres of water in six seconds, your water flow rate will be eight litres per minute.
 If you are getting less than 10 litres per minute, there is a lot of room for improvement.
 Water flow around the 15 litres per minute mark is considered good.

 What Causes Low Water Pressure in Showers?